twibiral/obsidian-execute-code/README.md

 - [x] JavaScript
     - Requirements: Node.js is installed
     - Problems: Sometimes Node.js throws a random exception.
-Click runa again and it works.
+Click run again and it works.

 Support for the following is planned:
 - [ ] Python3